 Like so much that affects radio propagation ionospheric disturbances have their genesis in the Sun.
 Recent years have shed much light on the mechanisms involved, though they may not as yet be wholly understood.

 From time to time flares occur, powerful explosions that hurl vast amounts of highly charged particles out of the Sun.
 This material may escape the Sun by means of holes in the Sun's outer corona and, if the hole suitably positioned in relation to Earth, the effects will reach Earth.
 Initially electromagnetic radiation in the form of X-rays, ultraviolet, visible light and radio waves between 3cm and 10m in length will which reach the Earth in about eight minutes.
 The X-rays and UV light cause immediate increases in the D-layer ionisation, leading to shortwave (or Dellinger) fade-outs which may persist for anything up to two hours.

-The effects of an SID affect the lower bands first, higher frequencies later, sometimes wiping out even high-powered transmissions for many hours - though a couple of hours is more common.
+The effects of a Sudden Ionospheric Disturbance (SID), which are experienced only on the daylight side of the Earth, appear first on the lower bands, then move up in frequency, sometimes wiping out even high-powered transmissions for many hours - though a couple of hours is more common.
 Recovery works in the opposite direction, with the higher frequencies regaining propagation first.
 Sometimes prolonged bursts of radio noise also occur.
 Other effects observed are a sudden enhancement of atmospherics (SEA), a sudden absorption of cosmic noise (SCNA), and sudden phase anomalies (SPA) on very low-frequency transmissions.